eye-division/lucytennyson-yoga/classes.md

 #### **TUESDAY**

 4.15pm - 5.15pm New class and a small friendly group -&nbsp; gentle hatha style, all levels, stretch and relax, beginners very welcome, delightful church hall with sprung wooden floor.
 URC, Banbury Road, Summertown (opp BBC) **Oxford**.&nbsp; *All ages and fitness levels welcome.
 This class especially welcomes anyone with a health issue that would stop them joining a regular class.
-Come along and try, no pressure to do any strong yoga postures.*
+Come along and try, no pressure to do any strong yoga postures, join any time.*

 6pm - 7.15pm University of Oxford staff class, 61 Banbury Road, **Oxford.** All staff, post-docs and researchers (and their friends/family) welcome, please contact me for details.&nbsp; The focus is on stretching and relaxing after work, and beginners welcome.
 We currently meet at 61 Banbury Road, next to Gee’s.